🚪 Eviction Notices & Defenseinternational

 Expert tips

 5. 5Serve the notice using a method your state recognizes and keep proof of service.
+Personal service is safest, but most states also allow posting and mailing or substituted service.

 Ready to create your document?